Sykamore: Biography

 On 3 April 2020 Sykamore released California King on Music Knox Records/Wheelhouse Records/BMG.
 Writing in American Songwriter, journalist Joe Vitagliano described the EP as "a five song breeze which is as relatable and funny as it is intimate and personal."
 Parade Magazine published an article about the first track on the collection, "Record High," where Laura B. Whitmore wrote, "Free-spirited and dance-inducing, “Record High," the new single by Nashville artist Sykamore, is a tune to lift your mood and prepare you to take on the world.
 With a twangy twist of country and pop, "Record High" is a soaring, morning shower sing-along anthem to take on the day."
-In various interviews promoting the release, including one with her hometown paper the Calgary Herald, Sykamore has hinted a full length album, that will include the songs from the EP, is on the horizon.
+In various interviews promoting the release, including one with the Calgary Herald, Sykamore hinted a full length album, that will include the songs from the EP, was on the horizon.

 On 2 May 2020, Sykamore contributed an article to Variety about the effect the COVID-19 pandemic had on her career and personal life.
 "I decided to release new music during this weird time — though it was a scary decision to make.
 Trying to promote a five-song EP during the biggest economic upset in 100 years is uncharted territory.
 In some respects, the term 'the show must go on' has taken on a whole new meaning.
 We are living in a 'new normal' — one that involves a lot of 'making the best of it.'"
 She continued, "I’ve uncovered a surprising truth: the world is smaller.
 This virus has forced us as a planet to completely unite...I used to see life in five-year plans.
 Nowadays, it’s in days — even hours.
 I go for walks, I promote my ‘California King’ EP on Instagram live, and I make turkey chili.
 I find things I CAN do in a sea of things I have no control over."

-Sykamore wrote and sang with Ryan Kinder on "Doing Fine" from his forthcoming collaborations album called Ontology.
+Sykamore wrote and sang with Ryan Kinder on "Doing Fine" from his planned collaborations album called Ontology.
 The track was released digitally on 16 October 2020.
 Critic Robert Oermann wrote in Music Row Magazine, "This is a fiery male-female duet performance that builds in intensity as it unspools.
 One person can’t move on if the other person doesn’t hurt as badly.
 I have always liked this guy’s singing, and he’s just as potent with a harmony partner.
 Sykamore was discovered and brought to Nashville by Rhett Akins.
 She’s a winner, and this is definitely worth your spins."
 A music video for the song premiered on CMT 1 December 2020.

 On 4 December 2020, Sykamore released her version of the holiday song "What Are You Doing New Year's Eve."

 In August 2022, Sykamore independently released her debut album Pinto.
-The album has been nominated for Album of the Year at the 2023 Country Music Alberta Awards.
+The album was nominated for Album of the Year at the 2023 Country Music Alberta Awards.